Ensuring Good Clinical Practices

 - compensation or medical treatments available if an injury occurs;

 - assurance that refusal to participate or withdrawal from participation will not compromise care or access to the hospital’s services; and who to contact with questions about the research.

-A sub-set of research activities may qualify for a waiver of written consent.
-The research applications requesting a waiver of consent requirement should include the following details
+- A sub-set of research activities may qualify for a waiver of informed consent if it meets following criteria:

 - The research involves no more than minimal risk to subject and involves no procedures for which informed consent is normally required outside of the research context.

 - The waiver or alteration will not adversely affect the rights and welfare of the subjects.

 - The research could not practically be carried out without the waiver or alteration.